 What is Remoulade Sauce?

-Remoulade sauce is a traditional Louisiana sauce with a mayonnaise base.
-Oftentimes you will find it also includes Creole mustard, paprika, garlic, and Cajun or blackened seasoning.
-In the recipe below it also gets a bit of kick from Louisiana-style hot sauce and a tang from pickle relish and prepared horseradish.
+Remoulade sauce is a traditional Louisiana sauce with a mayonnaise base, often including Creole mustard, paprika, garlic, and Cajun or blackened seasoning.
+In the recipe below, it gets a kick from Louisiana-style hot sauce and a tang from pickle relish and prepared horseradish.

 The ingredients for a Cajun remoulade sauce including mayonnaise, mustard, lemon juice, paprika, Cajun seasoning, and horseradish.

-• Lemon juice – Adds a bit of freshness to the sauce.
-Freshly squeeezed is best, but bottled juice will work, as well.
+• Lemon juice.
+Adds a bit of freshness to the sauce.
+Freshly squeezed is best, but bottled juice will work, as well.

 How to Make Remoulade Sauce